 Open Outdoors: San Luis Obispo

 De-stress in San Luis Obispo, a laid-back town with award-winning wineries, outdoor adventures, and farm-to-table culinary offerings.
 Visit the Thursday night Farmer’s Market, spanning blocks downtown, to enjoy local produce and restaurant specialties.
 Take a photo in Bubblegum Alley, one of the city’s most unique and popular landmarks, and tour one of the state’s oldest and best-preserved Spanish Missions.
 There are dozens of hiking and biking trails to explore.
 Learn more.

-Explore more destinations along the Pacific Surfliner route, and start planning your Spring Break getaway!
+Explore more destinations along the Pacific Surfliner route, and start planning your spring getaway!